 The digital revolution has altered the publishing industry. eBooks are slowly becoming the first choice of publishers and authors.
 While the digital publishing industry is flourishing, there is a constant threat of online piracy.
 Digital Rights Management (DRM) protected eBook is a plausible solution to protect IP.

 According to a recent report, 17% of eBooks read in the UK are pirated.
 Shockingly, in Russia, 92% of eBooks are downloaded illegally.
 Publishers and authors must consider a DRM protected eBook to restrict piracy and duplication.
-Listed below are some of the major reasons why you need to have DRM protected eBooks.

-Additional Layer of Protection –
+1. DRM is an Additional Layer of Protection over your eBooks:

 Though there are multiple protection measures publishers and authors take before publishing their eBooks on online platforms, DRM acts as an additional level of protection.
 DRM prevents copying or duplication of the content, in any form.
-Hence, it protects eBook from online piracy and unauthorised sharing and safeguards its Intellectual Property Rights (IPR).
+Hence, it protects eBook from online piracy and unauthorized sharing and safeguards its Intellectual Property Rights (IPR).

 Publishers and authors expect revenues by selling eBooks on different platforms.
 Piracy impacts the overall revenue structure and costs them substantially.
 A Nielsen consumer survey commissioned by Digimarc Corporation revealed that eBook piracy costs $315 million to the U.S. publishers, each year.
 This is a major concern and needs to curbed through strong action.